 - Investor education articles;

 How My Club Works

 My club was formed in 1999.
 It is comprised of nine women who meet monthly in each other’s homes.
 Of the nine members, the one with the longest tenure is a charter member and the most recent arrival has been in our club for just over one year.
-During our meetings, we review our club’s A group of financial instruments.
-More (currently stocks of twelve companies), discuss stocks to research for possible future purchase, and vote on any companies that we have already researched.
+During our meetings, we review our club’s portfolio (currently stocks of twelve companies), discuss stocks to research for possible future purchase, and vote on any companies that we have already researched.
 It is not required that you meet in members’ homes—you could choose to meet at your local library, a restaurant, etc. We typically meet in the evening on the second Tuesday of each month and the hostess for that month provides a light meal.
 Every July, we meet at a local park for a summer concert and we bring our families/friends.

 I highly recommend forming or joining an investment club.
 You’ll have the opportunity to learn more about the stock market, to learn more about individual companies that you and your club research, and you’ll get to know your friends and acquaintances better.
 The best part is you’ll have fun while investing in your financial well-being and you will all become richer by enhancing your friendship.